 The tour is operated by one of the most reputable companies in Iceland and they follow the ‘IceWhale’ code of conduct, which ensures that the whales are always treated with respect.

-We cannot guarantee spotting anything, but you can be assured that our expertly trained staff will do all they can to give you the best chance.
+Note: We cannot guarantee to spot anything, but you can be assured that our expertly trained staff will do all they can to give you the best chance.

 The Silfra Fissure is located between the two tectonic plate boundaries, in ‘no man’s land’ and is the only ravine in the park where people are permitted to snorkel or dive.
 The water is 2* celsius all year around, and on sunny days the lagoon at the end is lit up in a shade of turquoise.
 Silfra is often voted as one of the world's top 10 places to dive, as a result of its unique nature.